 Studying Religion at Colgate

-Students focus on developing an understanding of the world’s major religious traditions.
-The department introduces students to the nature and expression of religiousness, challenging them to think critically about rituals, practices, and theories of religion.
+The Department of Religion at Colgate offers a program of study of major religious traditions and introduces students to the enduring questions of human life.
+The program challenges students to examine the nature and expression of religiousness, and to think critically about rituals, practices, and theories of religion.

 There are specific classes on, say, Buddhism or Catholicism, but there is also another dimension to the discipline.
 Religious studies is interdisciplinary, and many courses examine the intersection of religion with other areas of study to determine its influence within society.Julia Queller ’16